Eligibility for the following programs is based upon receipt and evaluation of the result of the Free Application for Federal Student Aid (FAFSA).

 Submit the following: VA Certificate of Eligibility and DD-214 (either your own or the person who is transferring the benefits to you).

-Southwestern will certify your enrollment via the VA-Once online system.
+SWAU will certify your enrollment via the VA-ONCE online system.

 VA is responsible for processing certification and disbursing funds.
 Please note: VA processing may take over 30 days.